become a trentium capital broker partner

 Hard money loans usually cover only 70-80% of the property’s value, so the borrower will need additional funds for the remaining balance, which may include closing costs and other fees.

-7. Alternatives to Hard Money Loans
+7. Hard Money Loan Alternatives

 8. How to Find the Right Hard Money Lender